MaybeShewill-CV/attentive-gan-derainnet/README.md

 Please cite my repo [attentive-gan-derainnet](https://github.com/MaybeShewill-CV/attentive-gan-derainnet) if you find it helps you.

+## Common Issue
+Several users find out the nan loss problem may occasionally happen in training process under tensorflow v1.3.0.
+I think it may be caused by the randomly parameter initialization problem.
+My solution is kill the training process and restart it again to find a suitable initialized parameters.
+At the mean time I have found out that if you use the model under tensorflow v1.10.0 the nan loss problem will not happen.
+The reason may be the difference of parameter initialization function or the loss optimizer function between older tensorflow and newest tensorflow.
+If the nan loss problem still troubles you upgrading your local tensorflow may be a nice option.
+Good luck on training process!

+Thanks for the issues by [Jay-Jia](https://github.com/Jay-Jia)

 ## TODO
 - [ ] Parameter adjustment
 - [ ] Test different loss function design